 2. one appointment shall state that the Supplier is the Primary Supplier and the other shall state that the other Supplier(s) are/is the Secondary Supplier(s);

-3. all appointments shall name the same Meter Operator Agent;
+3. all appointments shall name the same SVA Meter Operator Agent;

 4. all appointments shall be for the same date at least 5 WDs ahead.
 Where the date is not 5 WDs ahead the HHDC shall request the Supplier to set the appointment dates to 5 WDs ahead of the latest appointment;